Discover LinuxSecurity Features

 Final Thoughts on Preventing Linux DDoS Attacks

 The bottom line is that DDoS attacks are an ever-present threat to Linux servers and other types of connected infrastructure.
 They're common enough that there's no server—no matter how insignificant—that should go without protection from them.
-Fortunately, basic anti-DDoS measures aren't tricky to implement, as described in this article.
-However, Linux admins shouldn't simply set them up and walk away.
-They should try to stay up-to-date on the latest emerging patterns and attack types, as they may eventually begin evading these basic preventative measures.
-With care and vigilance, though, safety for Linux servers from the threat of DDoS disruptions is possible.
+Fortunately, basic anti-DDoS measures aren't tricky to implement, and security pros aren’t the only ones who can safeguard their systems against this threat.
+However, Linux admins shouldn't simply set them up and walk away; instead, they should try to stay up-to-date on the latest emerging patterns and attack types.
+This can help admins avoid future network security issues and evade current ones with these basic preventative measures.
+With care and vigilance, safety for Linux servers from the network security threat of DDoS disruptions is possible.